MLZ is a cooperation between:

 CDBS

-The Coincident Doppler-broadening spectrometer (CDBS) at NEPOMUC allows the detection of open volume defects and their chemical surrounding.
+The Coincidence Doppler-broadening spectrometer (CDBS) at NEPOMUC allows the detection of open-volume defects and their chemical surrounding.
 Defect distributions can be imaged in 3D by lateral scanning with the energy variable positron beam.

 Beam properties